The architect Palladio in Vicenza: Basilica Palladiana and the Palazzo Thiene 1/3

 His first book, ‘Le Antichità di Roma’, describes the classic ruins along with the exact dimensions.
 Palladio intended to bring together the latest advances in knowledge and spoke of ‘how desperately we all wanted to understand these antiquities’.
 The old books, so Palladio said, were ‘full of lies’.
 He presented a reliable report that greatly influenced archaeology.
 For nearly two hundred years, this was the go-to book if you wanted to know about ancient Rome.
 Stretching far into the eighteenth century, all Rome travel guides were based on Palladio.

 His most important work, ‘Quattro Libri dell’Architettura’, was published in 1570.
 In it, Palladio covers the entire architectural spectrum.
-Octavo image lets you browse digitally through all four books about architecture.
+Lets you browse digitally through all four books about architecture (fill in Andrea Palladio Open Library at google).

 Book I Orders and general problems